 An air mass passing over a warmer surface is warmed from below, and convective currents form, causing the air to rise.
 This creates an unstable air mass with good surface visibility.
 Moist, unstable air causes cumulus clouds, showers, and turbulence to form.

-Conversely, an air mass passing over a colder surface does not form convective currents but instead creates a stable air mass with poor surface visibility.
+Conversely, an air mass passing over a colder surface is cooled from below, suppressing convective currents and creating a stable air mass with poor surface visibility.
 The poor surface visibility is due to the fact that smoke, dust, and other particles cannot rise out of the air mass and are instead trapped near the surface.
-A stable air mass can produce low stratus clouds and fog.
+A stable air mass commonly produces low stratus clouds and fog.